 Field-hunting tip

-Look in nickel-bearing ore deposits country — that is the host setting where mbobomkulite typically forms.
+Look in nickel-bearing ore deposits country, the host setting where mbobomkulite typically forms.
 If you start seeing nimite, quartz, nickel sulfides in float, you are in the right ground.
 Field specimens usually show a platy or micaceous aggregates, thin laths habit, so train your eye for that shape before scanning the outcrop.